Monishguru/Documentation/README.md

 - **Storage**: At least 20GB of free space
 - **Internet Connection**: Stable internet connection for downloading software and accessing online resources

+ **NOTE**: Any modern day laptop or desktop should work fine.
+Above are just good to have minimum requirements.
+If you miss something, dont worry we can figure out a way

 ## Software to Install

 ### 1. Java Development Kit (JDK)